 Plan for disruption

-If you rely on a single access control such as MFA or a network location to secure your IT systems, you're susceptible to access failures if that single access control becomes unavailable or misconfigured.
+If you rely on a single access control such as multifactor authentication or a network location to secure your IT systems, you're susceptible to access failures if that single access control becomes unavailable or misconfigured.

-To reduce the risk of lockout during unforeseen disruptions, plan strategies to adopt for your organization.
+To reduce the risk of lockout during unforeseen disruptions, plan resilience strategies for your organization.

 Set naming standards for your policies